 The combined four-year Pediatrics and Medical Genetics residency program is structured in accordance with the requirements of the American Board of Pediatrics and the American Board of Medical Genetics.
 You will spend your first year doing Pediatric-related rotations.
 During the second and third year, your time will be split between Pediatrics and Medical Genetics (alternating between departments every six months).

 The fourth year is dedicated to Medical Genetics, including a six-month period of individualized curriculum.
 Typically, rotation blocks for the joint program are identical to those required of the two-year genetics residency trainees.
-You will take the didactic coursework required for the Medical Genetics residency in the PGY-3 and PGY-4 years.
+You will take the didactic coursework required for the Medical Genetics residency in the PGY-2 through PGY-4 years.
 All residents are required to attend the genetics conferences and seminars when they are assigned to Medical Genetics or elective rotations.

 Internal Medicine and Pediatrics Combined Residency

 The combined Internal Medicine and Pediatric Residency (MedPeds) program is four years long and prepares residents to be board-eligible in Internal Medicine and Pediatrics.
 Our MedPeds program aims to reduce health inequities in marginalized and oppressed populations by producing leaders in primary care for patients across the life span.
-In addition to categorical clinical rotations, MedPeds residents will care for a panel of pediatric and adult patients, providing diagnosis and treatment in a combined MedPeds clinic, in the community, and in patients’ homes. you will also engage in longitudinal quality-improvement projects and population health initiatives to improve the quality of care you deliver to patients and to identify and mitigate systems of oppression within our health care system.
+In addition to categorical clinical rotations, MedPeds residents will care for a panel of pediatric and adult patients, providing diagnosis and treatment in a combined MedPeds clinic, in the community, and in patients’ homes.
+You will also engage in longitudinal quality-improvement projects and population health initiatives to improve the quality of care you deliver to patients and to identify and mitigate systems of oppression within our health care system.

 MedPeds residents participate in all conferences and educational sessions in both categorical programs and specialized sessions for Internal Medicine Primary Care residents and dedicated MedPeds conferences.
 Specialized content includes a longitudinal opioid curriculum as well as foci on treating the homeless, refugees, and transgender and gender non-binary individuals.
 We also offer a longitudinal antiracist clinical skills curriculum.
 By developing the skills needed to care for patients with complex medical conditions within the context of social and structural drivers of inequities you will become future clinical, academic and policy leaders in primary care.